muon-build/muon/README.md

 # boson

-`boson` is an implementation of the meson language in written in C11 focusing on portability and simplicity.
+`boson` is an implementation of the meson language in written in C11

 ## Status